jsakamoto/Toolbelt.Blazor.LoadingBar/README.md

 ## Supported Blazor versions

-"Blazor WebAssembly App (client-side) LoadingBar" ver.12.x supports Blazor WebAssembly App version **3.2 Preview 2~5**.
+"Blazor WebAssembly App (client-side) LoadingBar" ver.12.x supports Blazor WebAssembly App version **3.2 Preview 2~5, and Release Candidate 1**.

 ## How to install and use?